A Quantitative Study of SMS Phishing Detection: Introduction

 To address these questions, we collected data on participants' engagement levels with both real and fake messages, along with demographic details.
 Our experiment aimed to determine how these factors influenced participants' inclination and comfort in interacting with the messages.
 Additionally, we explored how these factors correlated with their past interactions with the brand.
-In the subsequent phase, we introduced a smishing detection task, prompting participants to discern the authenticity of the messages.
+In the second round, participants were asked to determine the authenticity of the messages.
 Finally, we administered post-survey tests to assess participants' behavioral and attention scores.
 By analyzing the relationship between these scores, engagement levels, and smishing detection capabilities, we gain insights into how these factors influence a user's susceptibility to smishing attacks.